pilkch/libansible-vault-cpp/README.md

 **Warning: I am not an expert.
 This library is purely for my own curiosity.
 Do not use it in production.**

-I try to use as much third party code as possible.
+We try to use as much third party code as possible.
 This library is basically just a wrapper around [CryptoPP](https://www.cryptopp.com/) with some glue code to read and write ansible vault files.
+We use SecureArray which clears the array when released, whenever we store sensitive values such as the salt, hmac, key, and iv.

 ## Safer, battle hardened, tested, more sensible options for storing secrets (Use these instead)